Retirement Calculators

 🏛 Tax coverage

-- 7-bracket ordinary income tax (MFJ and Single)
+- Progressive ordinary income tax brackets for MFJ and Single filing status

-- 401(k) and HSA contributions reduce federal taxable income and MAGI
+- 401(k) and HSA deductions for federal taxable income and MAGI

-- LTCG and qualified dividends taxed as ordinary state income
+- State treatment of long-term capital gains and qualified dividends as ordinary income unless manually adjusted

 ⚠️ Important nuances